 The traditional jewelry store, think Tiffany & Co, Fifth Avenue.
 These higher-end stores typically sell highly refined jewelry that many consider luxury: precious and semi-precious gemstones (diamonds and sapphires) and traditional precious metals (yellow gold and platinum).
 The product is predominantly "casting" jewelry, which means it’s made with molds and is not as fine and durable as hand-crafted jewelry.
 These brands charge a significant markup because you're getting something with their name on it and they have the popularity to do so.
 That's not to say their jewelry isn’t worth it but it's important to know that the intrinsic value of what you buy from them is weighted more on the brand side of things instead of the quality.
 You’re paying for a name.

 Van Cleef & Arpels Jewelry Salon

-Our Favorites in this Category: You tell us!
+Our Favorites: You tell us!
 Let us know in the comments below.

-Let's face it.
-The jewelry industry is ripe for something new. there's a handful of people out there thinking differently shelling thoughtfully and bring something new to the table.
+Let's face it, the jewelry industry is ripe for something new.
+There's a handful of people out there thinking differently shelling thoughtfully and bring something new to the table.
 We are trying to do that here at Edelweiss.
 Our focus is on quality, price and complete customization.
-Vrai and Oro focuses on the most sustainable product possible, selling lab-created diamonds in simple, straightforward designs.
-These companies have seen success not only because they provide an Innovative, responsible, high-end product, but because they provide an exciting immersive experience.
+Vrai and Oro focus on the most sustainable product possible, selling lab-created diamonds in simple, straightforward designs.
+These companies have seen success not only because they provide an innovative, responsible, high-end product, but because they provide an exciting immersive experience.